esraeryilmaz/Defect-Detection-on-Glossy-Surfaces-using-the-Deflectometry-Data/README.md

-# Defect Detection on Glossy Surfaces using the Deflectometry Data CSE495
+# CSE495 Graduation Project I
- CSE495 Graduation Project I
+ Defect Detection on Glossy Surfaces using the Deflectometry Data